ZJaume/heliport/README.md

                                          >1 run multithreading [default: 0]
   -b, --batch-size <BATCH_SIZE>          Number of text segments to pre-load for parallel processing [default:
                                          100000]
   -c, --ignore-confidence                Ignore confidence thresholds.
-Predictions under the thresholds will
+Predictions under the thresholds will not be
-                                         not be labeled as 'und' -s, --print-scores                     Print confidence score (higher is better) or raw score (lower is better) in case '-c' is provided -m, --model-dir <MODEL_DIR>            Model directory containing binarized model or plain text model.
+                                         labeled as 'und'
+  -s, --print-scores                     Print confidence score (higher is better) or raw score (lower is better) in
+                                         case '-c' is provided -n, --not-strict                       Do not be strict when loading confidence thresholds (do not fail if one language is missing) -p, --precision <PRECISION>            Number of decimals precision when printing scores [default: 4] -m, --model-dir <MODEL_DIR>            Model directory containing binarized model or plain text model.
 Default is Python module path or './LanguageModels' if relevant languages are requested -l, --relevant-langs <RELEVANT_LANGS>  Load only relevant languages.
 Specify a comma-separated list of language codes.
 Needs plain text model directory -h, --help                             Print help
 ```